Xpra-org/xpra/docs/Network/Protocol.md

 ## Hello

 The `hello` packet is the initial packet used as handshake.
-The connection is now fully established until both ends have received a `hello` packet.
+The connection is not fully established until both ends have received a `hello` packet.

 The `hello` packet contains a single argument which is a dictionary containing all the capabilities advertised by the peer.